 The CEO supervises the various activities and the central services of the company.
-The CEO together with the CFO, CBO, CMO, Head of Pre-Clinical Development, Head of Chemistry, Head of Program Management and Head of HR constitute the executive management of Thrombo Genics.
-The executive management does not constitute a management committee as understood in article 524bis of the Belgian Company Code.
+The CEO together with the CFO, Head of Country Operations U.S., Head of Country Operations EU & ROW, Head of Preclinical Ophthalmology, Head of Preclinical Oncology, Head of clinical Ophthalmology, Global Head of Marketing, Head of Program Management and Head of HR constitute the executive team.
+The executive team does not constitute a management committee as understood in article 524bis of the Belgian Company Code.

-(ii) The Executive Management is Composed of:
+(ii) The executive team is composed of:

-Patrik De Haes, MD - Chief Executive Officer
+Patrik De Haes - Chief Executive Officer